superphy/insilico-subtyping/README.md

 ### Evaluating new subtype schemes

+Phylotyper conducts two tests for subtypes schemes submitted to the `new` pipeline.

 #### Check 1.
 Clades with relatively small inter-patristic distance have the same subtype

-In large cases, clades in the phylogenetic tree with distinct subtypes may indicate a subtype that is not correlated with the phylogeny.
+The purpose of the first check is to identify isolated cases of distinct subtypes that are clustered together in the phylogenetic tree.
+In large-scale cases, descendent clades in the phylogenetic tree with multiple distinct subtypes may indicate a subtype that is not correlated with the phylogeny.
 In limited cases, it might indicate annotation errors.
-Phylotyper computes an inter-patritristic distance threshold for a given subtype scheme.
-The threshold is equivalent to 0.4 probability that inter-patristic distances equal to or greater then threshold belong to the same-subtype distribution (basically collects all inter-patristic distances for nodes with the same subtype and then uses R's Mclust to model the distribution).
+Phylotyper computes an inter-patritristic distances for all leaves in the subtype phylogenetic tree for the given subtype scheme.
+It then computes a threshold is equivalent to 0.4 probability that inter-patristic distances equal to or greater then threshold belong to the same-subtype distribution.
+To estimate the distributions, all inter-patristic distances for nodes with the same subtype and all distances for nodes with different subtypes are fit with R's Mclust package.
 Subtrees with a max inter-patristic distance less than this threshold that have distinct subtypes are flagged.
 You will be notified if this situation is detected.
 An updated subtype input file called `phylotyper_proposed_subtypes.csv` will be generated with proposed corrections and written to the output directory.